Minebomber/zoho-wp/readme.txt

 License: GNU General Public License v3 or later License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Connects Wordpress to the Zoho API and adds a form submission action to Elementor Pro forms.
+Connects Wordpress to the Zoho API.

 == Description ==
-Connects Wordpress to the Zoho API and adds a form submission action to Elementor Pro forms.
-This plugin handles Zoho OAuth connection & access tokens, and adds a subscribe action to Elementor Pro forms that will add a contact to a Zoho Campaigns mailing list.
+Connects Wordpress with the Zoho API using OAuth.
+This plugin does not bundle any integrations or functionality beyond OAuth authentication and an internal API client, and is intended to be used with a variety of integration add-ons.
 == Changelog ==

-= 1.0.2 =
-* Update admin page icon entry

-= 1.0.1 =
-* Refactor and add comments to class-zoho.php

 = 1.0.0 =
-* Created plugin
+* Initial release